marciok/Mu/README.md

 It's a playground explaining how to create a tiny programming language (Mu).

-You can download the playground [here](https://github.com/marciok/Mu/releases/download/1.0/WriteYourLanguage.playground.zip) or get check the source code live [here](http://swiftlang.ng.bluemix.net/#/repl/58210e1bb7e5271affbd2a7e)
+You can download the playground [here](https://github.com/marciok/Mu/releases/download/1.0/WriteYourLanguage.playground.zip) or check the source code live [here](http://swiftlang.ng.bluemix.net/#/repl/58210e1bb7e5271affbd2a7e)

 Or follow the tutorial below.